shawn11ZX/CodingPractices/README.md

 // output:
 //		2
 int getRightMost(int[] a, int n) {
-	int leftCount = a.length - n; // there are leftCount items of the lev }
+	int leftCount = a.length - n; // there are leftCount items on the left of desired item int leftMost = leftCount + 1; // it is the int offset = leftMost - 1;
+	return a[offset];
+}
 ```